 Author: David Slatter

-Results from a study of consumer purchasing behavior by McKinsey & Co. indicates that just 13 percent of consumers remained loyal and repurchased from the same brand without considering alternate brands, while another 29 percent repurchased after looking at alternates.
+Results from a study of consumer purchasing behavior by McKinsey & Co. indicates that just 13 percent of consumers remained loyal and repurchased from the same brand without considering alternate brands.
 Think about this for a moment — that means 87 percent of your customers are potentially considering an alternate brand!
-The flip side to this is that your competitors’ customers are doing the same thing.
+The flip side is that your competitors’ customers are doing the same thing.

 Consumers have many choices, and the vast array of online tools makes it very easy to compare pricing, product specifications and availability.
 As marketers, we love to talk about features and benefits, and why our product is better than anyone else’s.
 Facts, figures, tables and charts are important, but what we often overlook is the customer experience.

 Take a quick look at a few of the peer review sites.
 Predominately what people are discussing is their experience, and not just the product’s functional benefits.
 They talk about the ordering process, the awesome customer rep who helped them select exactly the right option, the fact that the store was so well laid out, the assistant who carried their purchase out to the car in the rain, or how personal it felt when they contacted the help desk.

 According to Forrester Research, 89 percent of consumers say customer experience is the key driver in brand selection, so it’s no surprise that many organizations have started to ramp up their customer experience (CX) initiatives.
 However, even though almost three-quarters of companies say they aim to be customer experience leaders in their industry, only 25 percent of CX professionals say that their companies’ CX programs have actually improved the customer experience.